 Quickly find and re-use SortCL metadata in multiple IRI products and projects to meet your data processing, protection, presentation, and prototyping requirements.
 Use SortCL job scripts and DDF layouts across the IRI ecosystem, and manage their use and lineage directly in Eclipse or available cloud repositories like Git, CVS, and SVN.

-SortCL DDF is also compatible with the AnalytiX DS Mapping Manager, and the Meta Integration Model Bridge (MIMB) from Meta Integration Technology, Inc. Convert the metadata already used in your BI, CRM, database, ETL, and modeling tools, into the metadata used in all IRI software.
+SortCL DDF is also compatible with the Erwin (ex-AnalytiX DS) Mapping Manager, and the Meta Integration Model Bridge (MIMB) from Meta Integration Technology, Inc. Convert the metadata already used in your BI, CRM, database, ETL, and modeling tools, into the metadata used in all IRI software.
 This preserves your investment in existing metadata, and allows you to more quickly leverage the benefits of IRI software running with (or instead of) those applications.